SaraK-N17/School_District_Analysis/README.md

 ## Summary

-While removal of the 9th graders from Thomas High School significantly impacted the results at that school, the impact on the disctric scores overall was very minimial.
+When assessed based only on the scores of 10th-12th graders and the total students in 10th-12th grade, it is determined that **removing the 9th grade scores had little effect on the results and rankings of Thomas High School.**

 With the inclusion of the 9th graders at Thomas High School, they were ranked in the top 5 schools in the district.
 Excluding the 9th graders bumps Thomas High School down the list and they are no longer in the top 5, leaving all charter schools in the top 5.